-This country-specific Q&A provides an overview to Banking & Finance laws and regulations that may occur in Liechtenstein.
+This country-specific Q&A provides an overview of Banking & Finance laws and regulations applicable in Liechtenstein.

 What are the national authorities for banking regulation, supervision and resolution in your jurisdiction?

-The main governmental authority relevant for financial regulation in Liechtenstein is the Ministry for General Government Affairs and Finance, and in particular the Office for International Financial Affairs (Stabsstelle für internationale Finanzplatzagenden, SIFA).
+The main governmental authority relevant for financial regulation in Liechtenstein is the Ministry for General Government Affairs and Finance, and in particular the Office for International Financial Affairs (Stabsstelle für Finanzplatzinnovation).

 Which type of activities trigger the requirement of a banking licence?

-(iv) provision of investment services and ancillary services as well as the execution of other off-balance-sheet banking transactions;
+provision of investment services and ancillary services (MIFID II/MIFIR) as well as the execution of other off-balance-sheet banking transactions;